In this Article

 Video: Typhoid in Babies – Causes, Symptoms & Treatment

-Salmonella Typhi (S. Typhi) is a type of bacteria from the family Salmonella (causes food poisoning), which causes typhoid fever.
-The bacteria lives in humans and is shed through a person’s urine or faeces.
+Typhoid is a bacterial infection caused by the Salmonella Typhi (S. Typhi) bacteria, from the family Salmonella (causes food poisoning), which causes typhoid fever.
+The bacteria live in humans and is shed through a person’s urine or faeces.
 When the bacteria enters the body, it multiplies quickly and spreads into the body’s bloodstream.
-Typhoid fever in children can be caused due to negligent care and exposure to infected water and food.
+Typhoid fever in children can be caused due to negligent care and exposure to infected food and water.
 The symptoms seen are mild to severe and can disappear within 5 days after the treatment has begun.
 After recovery, your child could become a carrier of the bacteria, which means he can pass the disease to other people.

 Causes of Typhoid in Babies